MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-8-Department-Veterans-Affairs/subchapter-H-Clauses-Forms/part-852-Solicitation-Provisions-Contract-Clauses/subpart-852.2-Text-Provisions-Clauses/section-852.232-70.md

 ##### 852.232-70 Payments Under Fixed-Price Construction Contracts (Without NAS-CPM). #####

-As prescribed in 832.111-70, insert the following clause in contracts that do not contain a section entitled “Network Analysis System - Critical Path”
+As prescribed in 832.111-70, insert the following clause in contracts that do not contain a section entitled “Network Analysis System—Critical Path”

-Payments Under Fixed-Price Construction Contracts (Without NAS-CPM) (Nov 2018)
+Payments Under Fixed-Price Construction Contracts (Without NAS-CPM) (NOV 2018)

 The clause FAR 52.232-5, Payments Under Fixed-Price Construction Contracts, is implemented as follows:

-(a) *Retainage.* (1) The Contracting Officer may retain funds -
+(a) *Retainage.* (1) The Contracting Officer may retain funds—

 (i) Where performance under the contract has been determined to be deficient or the Contractor has performed in an unsatisfactory manner in the past; or

 (ii) As the contract nears completion, to ensure that deficiencies will be corrected and that completion is timely.

-(2) Examples of deficient performance justifying a retention of funds include, but are not restricted to, the following -
+(2) Examples of deficient performance justifying a retention of funds include, but are not restricted to, the following—

 (i) Unsatisfactory progress as determined by the Contracting Officer;